TheMcSebi/Patcher/README.md

 # Patcher

-This Patcher allows you to replace certain sequences of bytes inside binary files.
+This Patcher allows you to search for certain sequences of bytes inside binary files and replace them.
+This being especially useful when working with constantly changing memory locations in binary files.

 This tool offers various operation modes: